Knowak24/Fire_Certifications/README.md

-# Fire_Certifications
+# Keaton Nowak
-A collection of my certifications
+Joined Stevens County Fire Protection District #1 as volunteer firefighter on 8/02/2022.
+And this is a collection of my completed Certifiacations.